sagemath/trac_to_gh/Issue 1717.md

 # Issue 1717: [with bundle] trivial fixes in the programming guide (mostly typos)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1717

 Original creator: AlexGhitza